GeoSn0w/iDevice-Toolkit/README.md

 A powerful iOS tweaking and customization tool for iOS 16.0 – 18.3.2, powered by CVE-2025-24203.
 Developed by [iDevice Central](https://idevicecentral.com).

-<a href="https://idevicecentral.com/tweaks/idevice-toolkit-ipa-download/">Check out the release article / guide for iDevice Toolkit</a>
+<a href="https://idevicecentral.com/tweaks/idevice-toolkit-ipa-download/">Check out the official release article / guide for iDevice Toolkit</a>

 ---